 A/W 18: UTILITY GLAM

 For A/W 18, denim is getting dressier and ever more fashion-oriented.
 The very fact that world-renowned trend agency WGSN has launched its own line of sustainable denim fabrics is a testimony to this.
-This line draws on the Eastern influences, transeasonal layering and modern classics – all key high fashion trends predicted for A/W 18-19.
+This line draws on Eastern influences, transeasonal layering and modern classics – all key high fashion trends predicted for A/W 18/19.